MSU-DHI-Lab/data-workflows-workshop/day-03-quality-gates-and-reuse/README.md

 **Colab path (recommended if you are new to Python):** Open the notebook links in the labs and run the install cell.
 No local setup needed.

-**Local path:** Install Python 3.9 or newer from https://www.python.org/downloads/, create a virtual environment, then run `pip install pandera[pandas]`.
+**Local path:** Install Python 3.9 or newer from https://www.python.org/downloads/, create a virtual environment (see [TOOLBOX_SETUP.md](../TOOLBOX_SETUP.md) for step-by-step instructions), then run `pip install pandera[pandas]`.

 ### Pandera

-Pandera is a Python library for declarative data validation.
-"Declarative" means you describe what the data should look like, and Pandera checks whether it matches.
-Instead of writing lots of if-statements scattered through your code, you define your rules in one place.
+Pandera is a Python library for data validation.
+"Validation" means checking whether your data follows the rules you expect.
+Instead of manually inspecting spreadsheets, you write rules once and let Pandera check them automatically.

-Think of Pandera like a checklist that runs automatically.
-You say "the rights column must contain only these three values" and Pandera tells you which rows break that rule.
+Think of Pandera like a checklist that runs by itself.
+You say "the rights column must contain only these three values" and Pandera tells you exactly which rows break that rule.

+**Key terms:**
+- **pandas**: A Python library for working with tabular data.
+It loads your CSV into a structure called a "DataFrame" (like a spreadsheet in Python).
+- **Schema**: The set of rules you define for your data.
+For example: "this column must not be empty" or "dates must be in YYYY-MM-DD format."

 **How to get it running:**